-Careers in the Common Good (CCG) is a resource for students and alumni interested in nonprofit careers and working for the common good.
-CCG provides an array of resources that help students explore ways to craft a career that makes a difference.
+Careers in the Common Good (CCG) is a resource for students and alumni interested in nonprofit, social enterprise or public service careers and working for the common good.
+CCG provides programs, online resources and advising to help students explore ways to craft a career that makes a difference.
 CCG is an initiative of the CareerLAB, Curricular Resource Center, and Swearer Center for Public Service.

-- Each semester, the CCG initiative holds several Community Hours in which Brown alumni and others talk about their work and the different pathways Brown students can take into common good careers.
-Some Community Hours focus on more general topics, like demystifying the non-profit world and how to live on a nonprofit salary.
+- Community Hours -- At CCG Community Hours Brown alumni and others talk about their work and the different pathways Brown students can take into common good careers.
+All Community Hours are at 7:00 PM at the CareerLAB, unless otherwise noted.

-- Thanks to the more than 600 Brown and RISD students and 38 employers who attended the first ever Brown-RISD Non-Profit Career Fair onWednesday, Feb.
-20 at Sayles Hall.
-First-years, sophomores and juniors talked with employers about summer internships and graduating seniors and graduate students discussed full-time jobs in education, the arts, public service, activism, public health, entrepreneurship and more.
+- Career Fairs -- The Brown/RISD Social Impact Internship and Job Fair was held Thursday, Feb.
+20, 2014 from 11:00 to 3:00 in the Kasper Multipurpose Room in the Campus Center.
+First-years, sophomores and juniors talked with employers about summer internships and graduating seniors and graduate students can find full-time jobs in education, the arts, public service, activism, public health, social entrepreneurship and more.

 - Exploring Options is a database of fellowships, networks, graduate schools, resources, and other information divided into 20 different common good career fields.